UppalAnshuk/uppalanshuk.github.io/_pages/about.md

 [comment]: <> (# Contact )

 # News
+- [2025/2] Pre-print of my CVPR work is out, check the publications tab!
+Work done at Sony AI.
+- [2024/12] I am looking for research interships!
+- [2024/11] Submitted to CVPR
+- [2024/10] I have made it to NYC!
 - [2024/6] I am heading to Tokyo, will be working with the DGM team at SonyAI for a few months!
-- [2024/10] I have made it to NYC!
-- [2024/11] Submitted to CVPR
-- [2024/12] I am looking for research interships!

 <details>
 <summary>Old updates.</summary>